kalafut/brokenmold/content/projects.md

 title: "Projects"
 ---

 Since [DOS 2.11][] I've always been working on something.
-Side-projects are fun and my way to try out a lot of technologies.
+Side projects are fun and my way to try out a lot of technologies.
 Lately I seem to be writing a lot of **Go** and **Javascript**.
 My `~/dev` folder has hundreds of children.
-Sometimes the work exists elsewhere, such as some small contribution to a project on Github that I'll probably forget about.(And Github is surprisingly unhelpful at helping you track older contributions.)
+Sometimes the work exists elsewhere, such as some small contribution to a project on Github that I'll probably forget about.
+(And Github is surprisingly unhelpful at helping you track older contributions.)
 But I'd like to not forget about these endevors, hence this page.

 ## Active
 **[kalafut.net][]**